Beatute11/ToDo-react/README.md

 ```bash
 npm run dev
 ```
-- Then open the link shown in your terminal (localhost)
+- Then open the link shown in your terminal (localhost:)